How would perfect data change your job?

 B2B marketers, close your eyes and imagine that all of your sales and marketing data is clean, normalized, segmented, and correlated.

-In the real world, data will never be 100% perfect, but it is entirely achievable to have data that is 70% to 80% perfect.
+In the real world, data will never be 100% perfect, but it is entirely achievable to have good data quality that is 70% to 80% perfect.
 If you no longer had to struggle with poor quality data and its negative impact on sales and marketing operations, how would your short-term priorities and long-term strategy change?
 How would (nearly) perfect data change your job and improve your effectiveness?

 1. Leverage Demographic Scoring For Better Lead Qualification

-Most B2B marketers use a scoring scheme that is predominantly activity based.
+Most B2B marketers use a scoring scheme that is predominantly activity-based.
 This is because activity-based scoring is easy to implement, while demographic scoring not only requires high-quality data, but also the development of buyer personas and target customer profiles.

 The problem is, using activity-based scoring without demographic scoring produces many false positive marketing qualified leads.
 When you get down to it, unless the lead is from the correct company with the right buyer persona, it has little chance of leading to a sale, regardless how “engaged” the person is.
 This is especially true for B2B companies selling to Fortune 5000 enterprises and using targeted account lists.
 The proper scoring scheme should be heavily weighted with demographic scoring and supplemented by activity-based scoring.